Red Sox Notes: Chris Sale, Craig Kimbrel Deserved Bailout Vs. Indians

 “Our offense picked them up,” Farrell said, as seen on NESN’s Red Sox postgame coverage.
 “So many times they’ve been in the spot where they, individually and collectively, have picked us up, this was one night that on the flip side, we paid them back.”

 For the first time all season, both Sale and Kimbrel stumbled, paving the way for the Red Sox to save the heroes that have saved them so many times this season.
-And Vazquez orchestrated delivered a well-deserved rescue when he sent a Cody Allen fastball deep into the Boston night.
+And Vazquez orchestrated a well-deserved rescue when he sent a Cody Allen fastball deep into the Boston night.

 Here are more notes from Red Sox vs. Indians.

 — Red Sox reliever Joe Kelly threw batting practice Monday and is scheduled to throw a one-inning rehab assignment for Triple-A Pawtucket on Wednesday.
-Manager John Farrell told reporters the Red Sox are hopeful the right-hander can be activated this weekend.
+Farrell told reporters the Red Sox are hopeful the right-hander can be activated this weekend.

-— In other bullpen news, right-hander Carson Smith will face hitters Thursday and then is expected to head out on his minor-league rehab assignment.
+— In other bullpen news, right-hander Carson Smith will face hitters Thursday and then is expected to head out on his rehab assignment.

 — Catcher Sandy Leon banged his right knee on his acrobatic game-winning slide Saturday night.
 Leon told reporters he is 70-80 percent and will rest it for the next few days.